mperdeck/semantictypes/README.md

 Example
 =======

 Here is an example implementation of a Semantic type.
 Note that almost all the functionality is in the SemanticType base class.
-This implements Equals, IComparable, the == operator and more:
+This implements Equals, IComparable, the == operator, ToString and more:

 ```csharp
 public class EmailAddress : SemanticType<string>